Already have labs? Get a free clinical review Upload now

 • Magnesium glycinate is absorbed via amino-acid/dipeptide transport pathways and is often easier to tolerate for daily use; glycine is an inhibitory neurotransmitter at glycine receptors and may feel calming in some contexts, but direct evidence that the glycine from magnesium glycinate reliably improves anxiety or sleep via NMDA pathways is limited.

-• Choose the form by symptom and dose correctly by elemental magnesium (magnesium citrate is about 11 to 16% elemental magnesium by weight and magnesium glycinate is about 14%), then aim toward the adult men RDA of about 400 to 420 mg/day by starting around 200 mg and titrating up until bowel tolerance (loose stools) appears and backing down slightly.
+• Choose the form by symptom and dose correctly by elemental magnesium (magnesium citrate is about 11 to 16% elemental magnesium by weight and magnesium glycinate is about 14%).
+For adult men, about 400 to 420 mg/day is the total daily intake goal from food plus supplements.
+Supplement dosing should be individualized based on diet, the reason for use, product labeling, kidney function, and clinician guidance rather than increased until loose stools occur.

 The relationship